deniseyu/learning-cobol/readme.md

 ## OpenCOBOL vs other COBOLs

 The different COBOLs have some small stylistic differences, and you can tell by reading tutorials written in different years.
 For example, most OpenCOBOL code uses lowercase division declarations, but older COBOL uses uppercase.
 Indentation looks a little different between the two.
 Historical COBOL also conventionally uses Hungarian notation to prefix variable names (ie. "WS-USERNAME").
-GnuCOBOL's compiler can build both historical and modern COBOL styles, you just need to pass it the `-free` flag when compiling if using modern.
+GnuCOBOL's compiler can build both historical and modern COBOL styles (as well as a hybrid between the two), you just need to pass it the `-free` flag when compiling if using any modern syntax.

 ## Components of a COBOL program

-Like Java, writing COBOL involves a lot of faffing around before you can actually start coding.
+Like some other languages, writing COBOL involves a lot of faffing around before you can actually start coding.
 Every COBOL program has a bunch of parts.
 If the part isn't being used, it can be omitted.

 1. IDENTIFICATION DIVISION